 - cooperative research programs, through which government agencies and other potential users of research have a direct role in the types of projects selected for study

 - fellowship programs aimed at promoting innovative study across disciplines; boosting professional growth; and developing understanding of science policy, and

 - awards to recognize outstanding achievement in science, engineering, and medicine

-Sponsors interested in working with us should contact the staff of one of our main divisions.
+Sponsors interested in working with us should contact the staff of one of our program units.

 Members of Congress and their staff should contact our Office of Congressional and Government Affairs.

 Philanthropies and individuals interested in supporting our work should contact our Office of Development.

 Before a contract or grant is finalized, staff and board members work with the sponsor to determine the specific set of questions to be addressed.
 A formal "statement of task" is developed that defines the scope of the study and serves as the basis for determining the expertise and the balance of perspectives needed on the study committee.

 When the staff and sponsor have come to a general agreement, staff prepares a prospectus for approval by the Executive Committee of the National Research Council Governing Board.
 This step ensures the appropriateness of the topic and the scope of the study before a formal proposal is sent to the sponsor.

 Our Study Process